PoojaKantrod/payment_service/README.md

 	•	Demonstrates distributed system reliability patterns

 -------
-How Idempotency Works
+# How Idempotency Works:
 The client sends a unique Idempotency-Key with each payment request.

  Example request header: Idempotency-Key: payment-123

-The system performs the following steps:
+# The system performs the following steps:
 	1. Check Redis for the key using SETNX (Set If Not Exists).
 	2. If the key already exists → request is considered a duplicate.
 	3. If the key does not exist → process the payment.